internetguru/gfd/README.md

-# Git Flow Deploy
+# Git Flow Deployment

-> Deploy your git projects with ease – simple setup with minimal configuration
+> Deploy your projects with ease – simple setup with minimal configuration

-TODO long desc
+This script provides continuous deployment for git projects.
+It is compliant with git flow model and all inferior models by default.
+It is simply configurable and supports multiple projects and hooks.

 ## Requirements